Why Does my Clutch Make a Noise?

 Is there a problem with the transmission control?

 If the strange sound in the clutch occurs just as you start to step on the pedal, chances are that the transmission control is incorrectly set.
 In this case, simply install the transmission control correctly so that the noise disappears; take your car to a garage if you don't know how to fix it yourself.
 In this case, the sound will sound like a growl.

 Of course, if your clutch makes a noise, it may just be that it needs some lubrication.
-Remember that when you use a manual transmission car, this is the pedal that works away the most!
+Remember that when you use a manual transmission car, this is the pedal that gets worked the most.
 In that case, the pedal will eventually start to sound creaky or squeaky.
 Try greasing the spring that is linked to the clutch pedal with lithium grease.

 We recommend that whenever you have car trouble you check if you can still get the repairs sorted as part of the car's warranty.
-This way, you'll avoid having to spend amounts of money that can sometimes be considerable.
+This way, you'll avoid having to spend oftentimes large amounts of money.
 At oneHOWTO we give you some tips so you know when to replace the clutch and so keep your car is in perfect condition for use.

 For more noise-related car queries, take a look at the following articles:

-If you'd like to read similar articles to Why Does my Clutch Make a Noise?, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to Why Does my Clutch Make a Noise?, we recommend you visit our Car Maintenance and Repair category.